matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 ## "Magnus Lindberg is part fo the EF family"

-**Daniel:** An former band of mine, Convoj, was working with Magnus in 2008, I believe.
+**Daniel:** A former band of mine, Convoj, was working with Magnus in 2008, I believe.
 I had a great experience working with him, so in 2010, we hired him with EF to track, mix and master "Mourning Golden Morning".
 That was our first time working in a professional environment like that.

 It has always been very easy to work with Magnus.
 He knows our music, he works fast, and we are always happy with the result.
 I guess we can call him a friend.
 At least he is a part of the EF family.
 He has no choice.